Published by Blue Grid Media • Updated for 2026 • 14 min read

 Enable all relevant job types

 A wider job type selection gives Google's algorithm more match surface to find you leads.
 More match opportunities means Google can find cheaper, still-relevant searches to show your ad on.
 A plumber who only enabled "emergency plumbing" is competing for the most expensive searches only.
-One who also enabled drain cleaning, water heater installation, pipe repair, and sewer services gets shown across a much larger pool — including lower-competition searches with lower CPL.
+One who also enabled drain cleaning, water heater installation, pipe repair, and sewer services gets shown across a much larger pool, including lower-competition searches with lower CPL.

 Improve your answer rate

 Google tracks call answer rate directly.
 Low answer rate signals low engagement to the algorithm, which can increase your effective CPL over time.
 For most service businesses this comes down to after-hours coverage.
 Even a basic answering service that captures calls and notifies you can dramatically improve your answer rate without adding full-time staff.
+It's one of the cheapest fixes with the biggest payoff.

 Keep your profile complete and current